-START The program number (O to NO) and number (N to NO) of the subprogram called by M98
+START.
+The program number (O to NO) and number (N to NO) of the subprogram called by M98 ber of repetitions)

-LOOP The remaining number of repetitions of the subprogram by L (subprogram repeat command, indicates the number of repetitions)
+LOOP: The remaining number of repetitions of the subprogram by L (subprogram repeat command, indicates the num call commands are called

-NEST The order inwhich subprogram multiple call commands are called
+NEST.
+The order inwhich subprogram multiple